COVID-19-AI-Research-Project/xDNN/Projects/Python/1/README.md

 ## Training Results

-The trained model is processed in the workspace of the python IDE, this contains a Model file which is trained on 1737 images containing xDNN Parameters.
+The trained model is processed on data features extracted from the VGG16 Model and further the data peaks are , this contains a Model file which is trained on 1737 images containing xDNN Parameters.
  When the training finishes the model will show the results related to metrics and figures of merit.

 ```